-.2 First Aid

-- .1 Provide CN with a list of qualified first-aid attendants including those of Subcontractors. - .2 Provide the appropriate first-aid assistance anytime there are employees working at an isolated workplace. - .3 A sufficient number of first-aid kits for the number of employees shall be maintained on site. - .4 Maintain proper order and cleanliness of first-aid materials.

-.3 Rescue Procedure

-- .1 Provide written rescue procedures to the CN Representative 10 days before work is to begin.
+- .3 A sufficient number of first-aid kits for the number of employees shall be maintained on site. - .4 Maintain proper order and cleanliness of first-aid materials. - .3 Rescue Procedure - .1 Provide written rescue procedures to the CN Representative ten (10) days before work is to begin.
 These procedures shall comply with regulations issued by the governing bodies and any other directive issued by CN. - .2 Rescue equipment must be available at the site at all times.
-Equipment may include but is not limited to: - .1 System for raising an employee who has fallen. - .2 Water rescue system. - .3 System for recovering an employee from a confined space.

-.4 Emergency Transportation

-.1 Before commencement of work at site, arrange for adequate emergency transportation in the event an injury occurs at the work site.

-.5 Fire Prevention

-- .1 Supply, at each work site, a sufficient number of Type ABC regulation fire extinguishers to provide reasonable protection as dictated by work activity. - .2 All employees shall be familiar with the use of fire extinguishers. - .3 Maintain a register of fire extinguisher inspections, as well as the location of extinguishers at the work site. - .4 Submit to CN the fire protection procedure for work on or about creosote treated timber or under other special conditions as required by CN.
-This procedure shall be submitted 10 days prior to the start of work.

-.6 Accident Investigation

-- In the event of any serious or fatal accident, notify CN, Labour Canada and the WBC/CSST in writing as soon as possible.
-The accident scene shall not be disturbed until the investigation has been completed, unless it is necessary to do so in order to avoid exacerbating the injury or to prevent a recurrence of the accident. - .2 Further to an accident or incident, or at the request of CN, the Contractor shall not disturb the site and shall suspend operations in the specified area of the work site until completion of the investigation or until the situation has been corrected, unless it is necessary to do so to prevent the situation from deteriorating or a recurrence of the event. - .3 Provide CN with a monthly list of work accidents and incidents within 10 days following month-end.

-- .4 Conduct investigations into accidents and incidents, submit accident and incident reports to the work site committee and implement the recommendations resulting from such investigations. - .5 Submit to CN an investigative report for all accidents involving: - .1 The death of a worker. - .2 An injury that prevents a worker from performing his/her duties for 10 or more working days. - .3 An injury causing a disability. - .4 The fall of an employee attached to a fall protection system. - .5 Injuries to several workers that prevent them from working for one working day. - .6 An employee losing consciousness as a result of electrical shock. - .7 The tipping over of or damage to scaffolds. - .8 A fire or an explosion. - .9 The need for rescue, resuscitation or any other emergency measures. - .10 Property damages of \$50,000 or more.
+Equipment may include but is not limited to: - .1 System for raising an employee who has fallen. - .2 Water rescue system. - .3 System for recovering an employee from a confined space. - .4 Emergency Transportation - .1 Before commencement of work at site, arrange for adequate emergency transportation in the event an injury occurs at the work site. - .5 Fire Prevention - .1 Supply, at each work site, a sufficient number of type ABC regulation fire extinguishers to provide reasonable protection as dictated by work activity. - .2 All employees shall be familiar with the use of fire extinguishers. - .3 Maintain a register of fire extinguisher inspections as well as the location of extinguishers at the work site. - .4 Submit to CN the fire protection procedure for work on or about creosote treated timber or under other special conditions as required by CN.
+This procedure shall be submitted ten (10) days prior to the start of work. - .6 Accident Investigation - .1 In the event of any serious or fatal accident, notify CN, Labour Canada and the WCB/CSST in writing as soon as possible.
+The accident scene shall not be disturbed until the investigation has been completed, unless it is necessary to do so in order to avoid exacerbating the injury or to prevent a recurrence of the accident. - .2 Further to an accident or incident, or at the request of CN, the Contractor shall not disturb the site and shall suspend operations in the specified area of the work site until completion of the investigation or until the situation has been corrected unless it is necessary to do so to prevent the situation from deteriorating or a recurrence of the event. - .3 Provide CN with a monthly list of work accidents and incidents within ten (10) days following month-end. - .4 Conduct investigations into accidents and incidents, submit accident and incident reports to the work site committee, and implement the recommendations resulting from such investigations. - .5 Submit to CN an investigative report for all accidents involving: - .1 The death of a worker. - .2 An injury that prevents a worker from performing his/her duties for ten (10) or more working days. - .3 An injury causing a disability. - .4 The fall of an employee attached to a fall protection system. - .5 Injuries to several workers that prevent them from working for one (1) working day. - .6 An employee losing consciousness as a result of electrical shock. - .7 The tipping over of or damage to scaffolds. - .8 A fire or an explosion. - .9 The need for rescue, resuscitation or any other emergency measures. - .10 Property damages of fifty thousand dollars (\$50,000) or more.

-4. DRUG AND ALCOHOL POLICY PROCEDURES
+5. DRUG AND ALCOHOL POLICY PROCEDURES

-.1 In the performance of all works specified under this Contract ensure that all Contractor personnel conform to the following CN policy statement:
+.1 In the performance of all works specified under this contract ensure that all Contractor personnel conform to the following CN policy statement:

-All employees are required to report and remain fit for duty, free of the negative effects of alcohol and other drugs.
-It is prohibited to be on duty or to be in control of a vehicle or equipment while under the influence of alcohol or other drugs, including the after-effects of such use.
+"All employees are required to report and remain fit for duty free of the negative effects of alcohol and other drugs.
+It is prohibited to be on duty or to be in control of a vehicle or equipment while under the influence of alcohol or other drugs, including the after-effects of such use".